,

 Advertisements

 For Android users, Android Auto is one of the best new features that the platform’s added in recent years.
-The app allows you to mirror apps from your phone to a car’s central console or entertainment system, making it easy for you to use your favorite apps while on the road.
+The app allows you to mirror apps from your phone to a car’s central console or entertainment system, making it easy for you to entertain yourself on the road.
+If you want to get the most out of it, check out our picks for the best apps.

 1. For News and Talk Radio: SiriusXM